zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 3. **Security configuration**
     * Setup key store with the service certificate

-All API services are required to provide a TLS certificate trusted by API-ML in order to register with it.
+All API services are required to provide a TLS certificate trusted by API ML in order to register with it.

-*Note:* Follow instructions at [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost)
+**Note:** Follow instructions at [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost)

 If the service runs on localhost, the command uses the following format: